-The Kienberg is characterized in large part by its calm, forested grounds.
+The Kienberg is the best view over Berlin and is characterized in large part by its calm, forested grounds.
 As a result of the International Garden Exhibition, path connections have been revitalized and supplemented.
 Starting in the spring of 2018, for example, it will be possible to access the “Garden of the World” at the Marzahn lookout from the Kienberg via the new Tälchenbrücke Bridge.

-From atop the Wolkenhain “Cloud Grove” lookout tower on the plateau, which is made to look like a walk-in floating cloud over the tree tops, visitors can enjoy an impressive panoramic view of the city center of Berlin with its Fernsehturm at Alexanderplatz, and a view of Brandenburg on the other side.
-At the foot of the Kienberg is the Kienberg Terrace, which is also the perfect place to linger.
+From atop the Wolkenhain “Cloud Grove” lookout tower on the plateau, which is made to look like a walk-in floating cloud over the tree tops, visitors can enjoy an impressive panoramic view of the city centre of Berlin with its Fernsehturm at Alexanderplatz, and the best view over Berlin of Brandenburg on the other side.
+At the foot of the Kienberg you find the Kienberg Terrace, which is also the perfect place to linger.

-The park covers a total of 60 hectares and also encompasses numerous nature conservation projects and a new environmental education center.
+The park covers a total of 60 hectares and encompasses numerous nature conservation projects and a new environmental education centre.